 - Disney’s Winter Summerland Miniature Golf Course (one round; prior to 4:00 PM)

 The Water Park and Sports Option is added to your base ticket.
 This option is not offered for 1-Day tickets, so it's only available for tickets 2 days and longer.
-The Water Park and Sports option always costs $70 more than base ticket pricing regardless of trip length or date selected.
+The Water Park and Sports option costs approximately $70-$80 more than base ticket pricing.

 As mentioned earlier as it pertains to the valid usage window, adding the Water Parks & Sports option to a Base ticket extends the window by an additional day.
 For example, instead of a 6-day ticket being valid within any 9 days after the selected start date, it's instead valid for 10 days for you to enjoy your park days and water park/sports activities visits.